 The School of Architecture offers a top-notch education in a diverse range of disciplines that address critical, complex challenges built environment.
 After graduating, students are equipped to become leaders in their fields and make a difference in the world.

 total undergraduate students (Fall 2020)

 degrees awarded from the School of Architecture (2019-2020)

 Choose one of our academic disciplines and pave your way to success.

 Our programs are built on the theory and practice of architectural and environmental design.
-We deliver a 21st-century education by building on timeless principles while engaging with current trends and social, environmental, and global issues.Explore department
+We deliver a 21st-century education by building on timeless principles while engaging with current trends and social, environmental, and global issues.Explore Architecture Department

 We prepare students to effectively manage the total construction process through hands-on learning experiences.
-Our programs integrate principles of architecture, technology, engineering, business and project management.Explore department
+Our programs integrate principles of architecture, technology, engineering, business and project management.Explore COSC Department

 Landscape Architecture & Urban Planning